 Tight tanks are virtually just enclosed tanks with limited waste storage.
 They are similar to septic tanks but have no outlet for wastewater and therefore they must be pumped out regularly.
 Tight tanks are discouraged in most cases except for when all other options have been exhausted and there is no other alternative for waste storage.

-All methods share the primary goal of separating the three types of organic waste found in a sewage disposal system but because cesspools and tight tanks lack the ability to filter waste and the sewage eventually contaminates the surrounding soil, they are considered outdated and are illegal or discouraged in most areas.
+All methods share the primary goal of separating the three types of organic waste found in a sewage disposal system, but because cesspools and tight tanks lack the ability to filter waste and the sewage eventually contaminates the surrounding soil, they are considered outdated and are illegal or discouraged in most areas.
 If you live in an older home with one of these, there are likely regulations mandating it be pumped and cleaned out on a regular basis.

-Experienced Techs Required
+Experienced Techs Are Required for Any Wastewater System Maintenance

 If you are building a new home, your only likely wastewater choices are a septic system or the city sewer system.
 This would be based on whether your property can connect to the public sewer system, and many rural areas usually cannot.